 What you learn during a round of business golf I rated as number 10, however, it really could receive a higher rating if you look at what you learn from a round of business golf as a positive venture.
 I find that every round of business golf produces something positive, even if the entire round was negative.

 Each round of business golf opens a different door in a person’s life.
-Sometimes one of the doors opened from getting to know someone better can lead to a change in business, change in life or an improvement in a way of thinking towards something.
+Sometimes one of the doors opened by getting to know someone better can lead to a change in business, change in life or an improvement in a way of thinking towards something.

 Naturally, each round of business golf allows me to learn more about my golf game.
-Nonetheless, just playing golf allows for more to be discovered than any other activity anyone can play recreationally or as part of business.
+Nonetheless, just playing golf allows for more to be discovered than any other activity anyone can play recreationally or as part of the business.
 It is the learning I find enjoyable about playing business golf that most people oversee due to them being too focused on the bottomline.